folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "We even kill the killers 'cause they like taking innocent lives" > Current events

-* A few months after the release of "Watch the Party Die" this inclination for Americans to accept, support and even celebrate vigilante executions came to the surface after a 26-year old named Luigi Mangione gunned down the CEO of UnitedHealthcare medical health insurance company.
-According to publish excerpts from Luigi Mangione's writings, he claims to have targed the UnitedHealthcare CEO due to his belief that UnitedHealthcare and other health insurance companies "have simply gotten too powerful, and they continue to abuse our country for immense profit".
+* A few months after the release of "Watch the Party Die," this inclination for Americans to accept, support, and even celebrate vigilante executions came to the surface after a 26-year-old named Luigi Mangione gunned down the CEO of UnitedHealthcare, a health insurance company.
+According to published excerpts from Luigi Mangione's writings, he claims to have targeted the UnitedHealthcare CEO due to his belief that UnitedHealthcare and other health insurance companies "have simply gotten too powerful, and they continue to abuse our country for immense profit."

-* Immediately after the shooting and even before his identity was uncovered, [Luigi Magnione became a kind of a folk hero](https://www.newyorker.com/news/the-lede/luigi-mangione-and-the-making-of-a-modern-antihero) as countless people across social media platforms expressed agreement with the Mangione's assessment that "these parasites simply had it coming" and joined the shooter in expressing anger and vitriol against health insurance companies.
-This sentiment was widely expressed that Josh Shapiro, the governor of Pennsyvania were Mangione was arrested, gave a [press conference](https://www.youtube.com/watch?v=M3G-cPdWNiE) where he said "In some dark corners, this killer is being hailed as a hero hear me on this he is no hero."
+* Immediately after the shooting and even before his identity was uncovered, [Luigi Mangione became a kind of folk hero](https://www.newyorker.com/news/the-lede/luigi-mangione-and-the-making-of-a-modern-antihero) as countless people across social media platforms expressed agreement with Mangione's assessment that "these parasites simply had it coming" and joined the shooter in expressing anger and vitriol against health insurance companies.
+This sentiment was so widely expressed that Josh Shapiro, the governor of Pennsylvania, where Mangione was arrested, gave a [press conference](https://www.youtube.com/watch?v=M3G-cPdWNiE) where he said, "In some dark corners, this killer is being hailed as a hero.
+Hear me on this: he is no hero."

 * On an international, geopolitical scale, the idea of it being justified and even necessary to "kill the killers" has also been expressed in the context of war.
-In 2024, much of this justification has come from manypeople on both sides of the Israel vs. Hamas conflict that began on October 7, 2023, 11 months before the release of "Watch the Party Die" after Hamas killed 1,195 Israelis, took 248 Israelis as hostages and - based on a few sources - sexually assaulted and gang raped numerous Israelis during the October 7 attack.
+In 2024, much of this justification has come from many people on both sides of the Israel vs. Hamas conflict that began on October 7, 2023, eleven months before the release of "Watch the Party Die," after Hamas killed 1,195 Israelis, took 248 Israelis as hostages, and—based on a few sources—sexually assaulted and gang raped numerous Israelis during the October 7 attack.
 Many people who supported the plight of the Palestinians justified the attack as a necessary response to how Israelis had previously killed thousands of innocent Palestinians.
-Meanwhile, many supporter of Israel's War in Gaza justified killing the killers of innocent Israelies even tens of thousands of innocent Palestinians were killed and two thirds of Gaza's buildings were damaged or destroyed.
+Meanwhile, many supporters of Israel's War in Gaza justified killing the killers of innocent Israelis, even as tens of thousands of innocent Palestinians were killed and two-thirds of Gaza's buildings were damaged or destroyed.

-* While "Watch the Party Die" does not specifially address current events such at the War in Gaza and was released months before Luigi Mangione's vigilante execution, both of these current events reveal the cultural zeigtgeist in which which Kendrick wrote, recorded and released "Watch the Party Die".
+* While "Watch the Party Die" does not specifically address current events such as the War in Gaza and was released months before Luigi Mangione's vigilante execution, both of these current events reveal the cultural zeitgeist in which Kendrick wrote, recorded, and released "Watch the Party Die."

 {{< / details >}}